madlabbrazil/full-website-setup/README.md

 2. Clone the project to your machine
 3. On the project root just start follow down instruction copying and pasting the scripts on your shell command

+##You need at leat a VPS with 1Gb of Memory!!!

 ###1.
 Create MySQL Instances
 ```shell-script
 docker build  -t full-website-db  'https://raw.githubusercontent.com/madlabbrazil/full-website-setup/master/dockerfiles/Dockerfile-mysql' &&